insanepopeye/SwitchOn/SwitchOn/README.md

-# SwitchOn
-# Technology Stack Used
+# SwitchOn Technology Stack Used for Assignment

 # MongoDb 4.4.7